google/santa/docs/binaries/santad.md

 ## On Launch

-When `santad` starts, it configures the following:
+When `santad` starts, it immediately performs the following setup tasks:

-*   Initializes the rule and event databases.
+*   Initializes the rule and event databases
+*   Establishes an XPC listener for incoming connections
-*   Establishes connections to `Santa` (GUI) and `santasyncservice` daemon.
+*   Establishes an XPC connection to the `santasyncservice` daemon
-*   Processes the config file.
+*   Processes the config file

 Next, if configured to do so, `santad` begins to unmount/remount any connected USB mass storage devices that violate policy.